Habitable zone: Moons

-Habitability outside the HZ
+Alternative habitable zones

 The discovery of hydrocarbon lakes on Saturn's moon Titan has begun to call into question the carbon chauvinism that underpins HZ concept.

 Liquid-water environments have been found to exist in the absence of atmospheric pressure and at temperatures outside the HZ temperature range.
 For example, Saturn's moons Titan and Enceladus and Jupiter's moons Europa and Ganymede, all of which are outside the habitable zone, may hold large volumes of liquid water in subsurface oceans.

-Outside the HZ, tidal heating and radioactive decay are two possible heat sources that could contribute to the existence of liquid water.
+Tidal heating and radioactive decay are two possible heat sources that could contribute to the existence of liquid water.
+A giant planet creates "tidally-heated habitable zone" with heat that might maintain underground water.

+For example, Europa is considered be in such a zone.
 Abbot and Switzer (2011) put forward the possibility that subsurface water could exist on rogue planets as a result of radioactive decay-based heating and insulation by a thick surface layer of ice.

-With some theorising that life on Earth may have actually originated in stable, subsurface habitats, it has been suggested that it may be common for wet subsurface extraterrestrial habitats such as these to 'teem with life'.
-On Earth itself, living organisms may be found more than 6 km below the surface.

 Another possibility is that outside the HZ organisms may use alternative biochemistries that do not require water at all.
 Astrobiologist Christopher McKay, has suggested that methane (CH_{4}) may be a solvent conducive to the development of "cryolife", with the Sun's "methane habitable zone" being centered on 1610000000 km from the star.
 This distance is coincident with the location of Titan, whose lakes and rain of methane make it an ideal location to find McKay's proposed cryolife.
 In addition, testing of a number of organisms has found some are capable of surviving in extra-HZ conditions.